submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 ## Alternatives

-It is possible to support Pod to Pod communication even with Globalnet.
-However, to support this, it requires programming additional IPtable rules on the nodes which will have an impact on the performance of the solution.
-This proposal provides some limited Pod to Pod connectivity via the Headless Services.
+This proposal does not support direct pod to pod connectivity, but it supports Headless Services.
+When an Headless Service is exported, each backend pod of a Headless Service will get a unique globalIP that can be queried via Lighthouse DNS and client Pods can talk to the respective backend pods.

-If user is interested in Pod to Pod communication for all the Pods, it is recommended to install Clusters with non-overlapping CIDRs and use Vanilla Submariner instead of Globalnet.
+If a user is interested in Pod to Pod communication for all the Pods, it is recommended to install Clusters with non-overlapping CIDRs and use Vanilla Submariner instead of Globalnet.

 ## Work items